Peter-T-Ruehr/stack_cropping/README.md

 # Stack cropping macro for Fiji
-Fiji [1] macro that crops any given image stack without having to load it into memory first.
+Imagej [1] / Fiji [2] macro that crops any given image stack without having to load it into memory first.

 Features:
  * Region of interest (ROI) definition in image stack of any size